 The Code of Practice for RDPs has been written for students, staff, examiners, and other stakeholders.
 It provides links to the Study Regulations for Research Degree Programmes, and outlines University procedures, processes and areas of good practice.

-The Code of Practice for RDPs, issued in good faith, complements, but is not a substitute for the existing Study Regulations for RDPs.
+The Code of Practice for RDPs complements, but is not a substitute for the existing Study Regulations for RDPs.
 Staff and students should refer to the Study Regulations for RDPs in the first instance, in addition to the wider General Regulations.
 In the event of any conflict of interpretation between the Code of Practice for RDPs and the regulations, the regulations prevail.

 The Quality Assurance Agency (QAA) publishes the UK Quality Code for Higher Education (the Quality Code) which acts as the definitive reference point for all UK Higher Education (HE) providers.
 It outlines what HE providers are required to do, what they can expect of each other, and what the general public can expect of them.

 This Queen’s Code of Practice for RDPs has been updated with full cognisance of the UK Quality Code (May 2018), and demonstrates how the University meets the Quality Code’s expectations for Standards and Quality, the practices regarding Research Degrees and the guiding principles outlined within the supporting Advice and Guidance related to Research Degrees.

 Queen’s takes account of The Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies, the QAA Doctoral Degree Characteristics Statement, and other UK and European reference points in order to secure the academic standards of its RDPs.